sony/nmos-js/is12-client/README.md

 ## Usage

 ***

-- Make a note of your registry `IP` and `Port`
-- Modify the `config.json` with your registry `IP` and `Port`.
-    - (Optionally, adding a prefix to the variables will make program utilise the dev menu)
-- Run the program
+- On launch there is an edit box where the URL of the control protocol endpoint can be set.
+- For example, `ws://127.0.0.1:7002/x-nmos/ncp/v1.0`
+- Click the `CONNECT` button to connect to the control protocol endpoint.

 ### Running: